AlexaWhit/ACS1111-Superhero-Team-Dueler/README.md

 OOP Python game

 ## Description
-Using object-oriented programming concepts, I created a Python program that simulates a fight between superhero teams with the ability to:
+Using object-oriented programming concepts ushc as inheritance and polymorphism, I created a Python program that defines classes and instances of classess to simulate a battle between superhero teams with the ability to:

 - Add heroes, abilities, weapons, and armor
 - Assign numerical value to abilities, weapons, and armor